Rakdoslover/Project-3/README1.md

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The photos used on the home and sign up page are from This Open Source
 - The images used for the gallery page were taken from this other open source site